-People who are bankrupt with an outstanding debt to Housing SA can register but won’t be offered housing unless either:
+People who are bankrupt with an outstanding debt to Housing SA can register but won’t be offered public or Aboriginal housing unless either:

 - the bankruptcy is discharged

-- for a transfer in line with the Transfer policy
+- for a transfer to another Housing SA property in line with the Transfer policy

 - they need to leave because of domestic abuse, verified in line with the Domestic abuse policy

-Other occupants, including the tenant’s children, can register at any time provided they’re eligible.
+Other Housing SA or community housing occupants, including the tenant’s children, can register for public, Aboriginal housing or housing in Aboriginal communities at any time provided they’re eligible.

 This policy is based on and complies with: